rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 In order to better ensure mails your server sends are actually delivered, it's imperative that you setup proper PTR records for your servers and proper A (and/or AAAA) records for your domain.
-Failure to do so will result in your e-mails being rejected by a sizable number of recipients.
+Failure to do so will result in your emails being rejected by a sizable number of recipients.

 #### Protocol checks